What is the Difference between Quantity and Quality?

 Bruce and John said several variations of the following sentence.
 "Science is looking for patterns of order in the universe.
 So is qualitative research looking for patterns of order."

-When human beings better understand how Quality affects healing, they should discover patterns to express Quality in quantifiable terms.
+When human beings better understand how Quality affects healing, architecture, the arts and athletics they should discover patterns that express Quality in quantifiable terms.

 Mary Baker Eddy often asked her students to perceive and investigate the qualitative and quantitative connections going on in "Science, Theology, and Medicine."
 This four minute video explores those connections through the quality of wonder.